 You might have noticed a statement like “The Moral Right of the Author Has Been Asserted” on the inside front page of a book and wondered if that’s to do with copyright.

-Moral rights aren’t the same as copyright, though they are related.
+Moral rights aren’t the same as copyright, though they’re related.
 The main moral rights are the ‘right to be recognised as the author of the work’ and the ‘right not to have your work altered or defaced’.

 Moral rights are a bit complicated, and vary by jurisdiction, so I won’t delve into them further.
-It’s not something you need to worry about.
+It’s not something you need to worry about much, in my opinion.